 Because breast reconstruction is a more extensive process than other surgical procedures involving the breasts, the surgery is usually completed in more than one stage.
 That way, your body will have plenty of time to heal and adapt to the changes it’s undergoing.
 Furthermore, moving through this process slowly is a good way to make sure you are pleased with the final result.

 We think it’s important for women to be able to decide when they are ready for breast reconstruction, whether it’s during their mastectomy, shortly after it, or even months or years later.
 This choice should be based on your knowledge of your own physical and emotional well-being, since it can be taxing to endure two major surgeries in a short period of time.

-Our focus when working with patients who need breast reconstruction is on providing every patient with the care and compassion necessary in a time that can be very emotionally and physically trying.
+Our focus a Face Center LA when working with patients who need breast reconstruction is on providing every patient with the care and compassion necessary in a time that can be very emotionally and physically trying.
 We will care for you in a way that is specific to your personal needs and desires.
 You should not feel pressured to undergo surgery at the “right time,” and there is no one-size-fits-all procedure for breast reconstruction.